User Community Service Desk Downloads

 Master matching settings tab

-You can now define how a change in parent record will affect its child records.
+You can also define how a change in a parent record affect its child records.
 To do this, select the desired relationship and navigate to the Advanced Settings tab.

 Advanced settings tab

-When an Authored parent record is deleted there are three options which can be enabled: Delete Authored Record, Follow Survivor and Lose Record Ownership.
+When an authored parent record is deleted, three options are available: Delete Authored Record, Follow Survivor, and Lose Record Ownership.

 Option If enabled If disabled